A handy crew of Unitec students renovated a 1955 airstream caravan, turning it into a unique soda pop-up.

 After months of hard work a full makeover had occurred “It’s so much brighter and more interesting than when we got it” enthused Jess.
 “It’s so exciting to have worked on a project of this scale and with the support of Unitec and Spur it’s been a fantastic learning experience.
 But now it’s time for this 65 year old renovated lady to hit the road”.

-There are a number of events the students have lined up to take their special soda drinks to.
-Over the summer the Unitec students are taking the drinks they have developed to Summer in the Square Festival at Aotea Square, Saturday 16th of December and Christmas at Silo Park - Silo Cinemas on Friday 22nd of December.
-They will even be on hand to help Unitec tell others how it’s through projects just like this, that it’s a better way to learn.
+There were a number of events the students have lined up to take their special soda drinks to.
+Over the summer the Unitec students took the drinks they developed to Summer in the Square Festival at Aotea Square, Saturday 16th of December and Christmas at Silo Park - Silo Cinemas on Friday 22nd of December.
+The students were on hand to help Unitec tell others how it is through projects just like this, that it’s a better way to learn.
 And with working with industry experts along the way are perfectly set up to learn exactly what future employers are looking for.